Trump tweets that GM plans to sell Lordstown, Ohio, factory

 DETROIT — General Motors plans to sell its shuttered factory in Lordstown, Ohio, to a company that builds electric trucks.

 President Donald Trump announced the deal with a company named Workhorse on Twitter Wednesday morning.
 He also wrote that GM plans to spend $700 million at three locations in Ohio and create 450 additional jobs.
-He wrote that he got the news in a conversation with GM CEO Mary Barra.
+He wrote that the sale is subject to an agreement with the United Auto Workers union and that he got the news in a conversation with GM CEO Mary Barra.

-GM spokesman Dan Flores said the company is not disputing anything in Trump’s tweets.
-“However at this point in time we are not providing any additional details,” said, adding that more would be released later Wednesday.
+GM spokesman Dan Flores said the company isn’t disputing anything in Trump’s tweets, and that it’s in talks to sell the sprawling plant to the company Workhorse.
+No final deal has been reached, he said.
+“At this point in time we are not providing any additional details,” Flores said, adding that more would be released later Wednesday.

 Ohio Republican Sen. Rob Portman said in a tweet that he’s optimistic about the news and that he has worked with Workhorse and looks forward to further developments.